fossasia/pslab-android/README.md

 You can't debug the usual way as PSLab device is connected to micro-USB port through OTG cable.
 So Android Device is not connected to PC through USB cable.

-To debug over Wi-Fi: http://blog.fossasia.org/android-app-debugging-over-wifi-for-pslab/
+To debug over Wi-Fi follow the steps given in this [Blog](http://blog.fossasia.org/android-app-debugging-over-wifi-for-pslab/).

-Note :
+* **Note :**
-1. If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java)
+If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java)

 ### Permissions Required